graasp/graasp-plugin-websockets/README.md

 This project provides back-end support for WebSockets in the Graasp ecosystem.
 It implements a Fastify plugin that can be registered into the core Graasp Fastify server instance.

+This plugin provides real-time communication across Graasp server clusters and all connected clients through a channel broadcast abstraction implemented on top of WebSocket.
+It provides real-time events sent to clients following a publish / subscribe pattern.

 ## Usage

 This plugin requires a [Redis](https://redis.io/) instance which serves as a relay when multiple instances of Graasp run as a cluster (for instance for load balancing purposes).